-You must set each SCSI device and the host adapter to a separate SCSI ID 0 through 7.
+Each SCSI device and the host adapter must have a separate SCSI ID, 0-15 for a 16-bit SCSI or 0-7 for an 8-bit SCSI.
 SCSI ID 7 is the preset host adapter setting, giving it the highest priority on the SCSI bus.
-If you plan to boot the computer from a SCSI hard disk drive on the SCSI bus, that drive should have SCSI ID 0.
-Chapter 3, "Configuring the LSI8750SP," explains how to set your host adapter ID using the LSI Logic SCSI BIOS Configuration Utility.
+If you plan to boot your computer from a SCSI hard disk drive on the SCSI bus, that drive should have SCSI ID 0.
+Chapter 3, "Configuring the LSI8751SPE," explains how to set the host adapter ID using the LSI Logic SCSI BIOS Configuration Utility.

 The peripheral device SCSI IDs are usually set with jumpers or with a switch on the peripheral.
 Refer to the peripheral manufacturer's instructions and to the user's manual for your computer to determine the ID of each device and how to change it.
-No duplication of SCSI IDs is allowed on a SCSI bus.
+You must have no duplication of SCSI IDs on a SCSI bus.

 - Step 1.
 Determine the SCSI ID of each device on the SCSI bus.
 Note any duplications. - Step 2.
-Make any necessary changes to the SCSI IDs and record the IDs for future reference.
+Make any necessary changes to the SCSI IDs to eliminate duplicates and record the IDs for future reference.
 Table 2.1 is provided as a place to keep this record.

 SCSI ID SCSI Device

+15

+14

+13

+12

+11

+10

+9

+8

-7 LSI8750SP (default)
+7 LSI8751SPE (default)

 6

 5

 4

 3

 2

 1

 0